Unidirectional Flushing (UDF) - Updated on May 20, 2022

 The unidirectional flushing program began in the fall of 2019 and one full cycle of flushing all of the zones was completed in 2021.
 Please click on the image below for a map of the flushing zones.

-Beginning the week of May 2nd, the Town's contractor, Haluch Water Contracting, will be starting the Holden Street and Clinton Street water main replacement project.
+Beginning on October 11th, the Town's contractor, Haluch Water Contracting, will be starting the Catalina Dr, Jenney St, and Fifth Ave ROW water main replacement project.
 Please read the full message for more information.
 Read on...